fpj/community/governance.md

 - cncf-pravega-dev@lists.cncf.io : this list is used to discuss topics related to development.
 It is common across all teams.
 - cncf-pravega-user@lists.cncf.io : this list is for users to ask questions about how to use Pravega software.
 It is common across all teams.
 - cncf-pravega-private@lists.cncf.io : this is a list reserved to the members of the steering committee.
-It should be used only for private topics, such as discussion on new committeers and voting of the same.
+It should be used only for private topics, such as discussion on new committers and voting of the same.
 - cncf-pravega-security@lists.cncf.io : security issues should not be disclosed openly.
 We prefer that uncovered vulnerabilities and related security issues are first reported to this list.
-The committers subscribed to the list have the obligation to respond to security reports acknowleding them and communicating with the reporter.
+The committers subscribed to the list have the obligation to respond to security reports acknowledging them and communicating with the reporter.
 - cncf-pravega-conduct@lists.cncf.io : any violation of the project code of conduct should be communicated to this list.
 The project will investigate reports and take appropriate measures.

 Any topic that requires discussion should use the prefix `[DISCUSS]` in the email subject.
 For example, say that the release manager of an upcoming release wants to discuss what is going to be in that release.
 The release manager starts an email thread with subject `[DISCUSS] Issues to be included in version x.y.z`.
 Vote email threads should be prefixed with `[VOTE]` as discussed below.

 It is necessary to include deadlines for responses to any given thread.
 The minimum time given to responders depends on the action, and the initial email must clearly say what the deadline is to close the thread.

 ## New Committers and Steering Committee members
-New committeers and Steering Committee members are voted by the Steering Committee.
+New committers and Steering Committee members are voted by the Steering Committee.
 The Committer Teams are free to propose new committers to the Steering Committee.
 Proposals must provide evidence of the contributions of the proposed developer to justify the committership offer.
 The Steering Committee will discuss and vote such proposals privately.

 If a Steering Committee member wants to propose Joe as a new committer and wants to discuss Joe's merits before calling a vote, the member can start an email thread in the private list with title `[DISCUSS] Joe as new committer of Core Team`.
 Once the thread receives enough comments or the deadline stated in the proposal message passes, the member can start a `[VOTE]` thread for the committer.
 The decision on whether the vote passes or not depends on the rules described in the next section.

 ## Decision making